pontem-network/pontem/README.md

 # Substrate Move VM

 Substrate node template with Move VM pallet on board.

 **It's PoC.
-Work in progress, so use at your own risk.**
+Work in progress, so use it at your own risk.**

 Current status:

-* Run Move scripts by executing transactions.
+- [X] Run Move scripts by executing transactions
-* Use pre-deployed Move modules in your scripts.
+- [X] Use pre-deployed Move modules in your scripts
-* Storage/events doesn't work yet, but in progress, so you just run your scripts in dry-run mode.
+- [X] A script can accept one U64 argument
-* Polkadot SS58 addresses not supported yet, but in progress already.
+- [X] Users can publish modules in dry-run mode
-* A script can accept one U64 argument.
+- [ ] Polkadot SS58 addresses doesn't work yet
-* Users can publish modules in dry-run mode.
+- [ ] Storage/events also doesn't work yet, so you just run your scripts in dry-run mode

 ## Installation